Raeserection/weather-app/README.md

 <!-- # ![Weather App](weather-app.PNG) -->

+Forked from mgmr99/weather-app

-A simple weather application built with Laravel 10 that utilizes the OpenWeather API and GEOAPIFY API to provide real-time weather and location information.
+A simple application built with Laravel 10 that utilizes the OpenWeather API and GEOAPIFY API to provide real-time weather and location information.

+As Edited By Euclide Andrae F. Arroyo for a Coding Examination for Bizmates PH.

 ## Features